sakshamJaiswal17/Social-media/README.md

 A nice looking admin dashboard for a social media application.
-The admin dashboard that show a home page, users listing page and post listing page.
+The admin dashboard that show a home page, users listing page and post listing page.You using this you can see - Total Users,
+Total Posts, Users active in the last 24 hours, and Posts published in the last 24 hours.